Canadian oil producers trade shares for growth but investors hard to impress

 The Canadian oil patch has made 29 deals so far in the second half, worth $9.5 billion, the busiest half-year period for deals since the first half of 2017, according to Cormark Securities data.

-Further deals may have to rely on shares and private equity, said Andy Mah, CEO of Advantage Oil & Gas (AAV.TO).
+Further deals may have to rely on shares and private equity, said Andy Mah, CEO of Advantage Oil & Gas.

 “When you get into a period of such volatility, I think any kind of M&A is very difficult because revenues are certainly challenged.”